asapii/iphistory_collector/README.md

 Windows10

 ## Usage
- Download and execute iphistory_collector.exe with Administrator privilege.
+ Download contents and execute iphistory_collector.exe with Administrator privilege.
- Automatically created output folder and csv.
+ So automatically created output folder and csv.
  If you need more information, look at lwtnetlog.txt in output folder.

+## Caution
  The tool analyzes wmi log file, but the file will be refreshed when shutdown or reboot.
-##